 UX research is the starting point for a project.
 Research helps us learn about the users and their behavior, goals, motivations, and needs.
 It also shows us how they currently navigate a system, where they have problems and, most importantly, how they feel when interacting with our product.

 UX research comes first in the UX design process because without it, our work can only be based on our own experiences and assumptions, which is not objective.
 As Neil Turner, founder of UX for the Masses told us, a good foundation is key to successful design:

 “Good user research is key to designing a great user experience.
 Designing without good user research is like building a house without solid foundations—your design will soon start to crumble and eventually fall apart.”

-In the current digital product landscape, the real value of UX research is its ability to reduce uncertainty in terms of what users want and need , which yields benefits for the product, the business, and the users themselves.
+In the current digital product landscape, the real value of UX research is its ability to reduce uncertainty in terms of what users want and need, which yields benefits for the product, the business, and, of course, the users themselves.

 UX research provides data about the end user of the product, how and when the user will use the product, and the main problems the product will solve.
-UX research is also helpful when a team has to decide between multiple design solutions.
+UX research is also helpful when UX designers and the rest of the team (and stakeholders) have to decide between multiple design solutions.

 UX research brings a lot of a value to businesses.
 By knowing the end users and incorporating design requirements upfront, businesses can speed up the product development process, eliminate redesign costs, and increase user satisfaction.

 One of the greatest values of user experience research is that it’s unbiased user feedback.
 Simply put, UX research speaks the user’s thoughts—without any influence from outside authority.
 It also serves as a bridge between users and the company.